ASSISTANCE PROGRAMS

 Our hearts are with everyone who has been affected by the loss, displacement, and uncertainty that has come with the devastating Los Angeles wildfires.

-We are currently prioritizing Disaster Relief for SAG-AFTRA members whose residences and/or vehicles have been destroyed by the fires.
-If you are a SAG-AFTRA member whose residence and/or vehicle has been destroyed by the L.A. wildfires, please apply to our Disaster Relief Fund.
+We are currently prioritizing Disaster Relief for SAG-AFTRA members whose homes were destroyed by or are uninhabitable because of the fires.
+If you are a SAG-AFTRA member whose residence has been destroyed or rendered uninhabitable by the L.A. wildfires, please apply to our Disaster Relief Fund.

-If you have not lost your residence and/or vehicle due to the fires, but have been affected and are in need of assistance, please contact the organizations and emergency resources listed below, as they are equipped to handle crises of this scale and can address your immediate needs.
+If you have not lost your home due to the fires, but have been affected and are in need of assistance, please contact the organizations and emergency resources listed below, as they are equipped to handle crises of this scale and can address your immediate needs.

 Please check this page regularly as we will continue to update these emergency resources.